VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

   The target address defaults to the first existing address of the Kubernetes node object in the address type order of `NodeInternalIP`, `NodeExternalIP`, `NodeLegacyHostIP` and `NodeHostName`.

-  Available meta labels for `role: node`:
+  Available meta labels for `role: node` during [relabeling](https://docs.victoriametrics.com/vmagent.html#relabeling):

   * `__meta_kubernetes_node_name`: The name of the node object.
   * `__meta_kubernetes_node_provider_id`: The cloud provider's name for the node object.